varunu28/A-Kata-A-Day/README.md

 # A-Kata-A-Day

-As a part of my learning Javascript journey I have taken a challenge to solve 1 Kata everyday from CodeWars.
-I will be storing the problems I solve here and I aim to continue this routine for next 180 days.
-I will also be using Python to solve a few Katas.
+I have taken a challenge to solve 1 Kata everyday from CodeWars.
+I will be storing the problems I solve here and I aim to solve a Kata a day.
+I will also be using Python and Javascript to solve the Katas.

 ###JAVASCRIPT